Connecting to Valkey¶

 It will retry the command as specified by

-& then raise an exception.- Parameters
+cluster_error_retry_attempts& then raise an exception.- Parameters:

 Raw command argskwargs (Any) –